 Step One: Constructing a Foundation – Gather the Data

 Retailers start collecting shopper data from the very minute they open their doors for business.
-They consistently compile statistics on employees, stock, transactions and shoppers.
+They consistently compile statistics on employees, inventory, transactions and shoppers.

-Step two: Developing key performance indicators – Prioritise What to Measure
+Step Two: Developing Key Performance Indicators – Prioritize What to Measure

 Over the past few years, retailers have started developing, tracking and measuring key performance indicators (KPIs) in a systematic approach to help reduce shrink.
-After analysing the data collected during Stage One, both the internal LP team and the LP solution provider have a better understanding of the company’s current state of shrinkage.
-The most effective KPIs help organisations by reducing the time required to identify new challenges for LP in the future.
+After analyzing the collected data during Stage One, both the internal LP team and the LP solution provider have a better understanding of the company’s current state of shrinkage.
+The most effective KPIs help organizations by reducing the time required to identify new challenges for LP in the future.
 Loss Prevention analysis experts recommend focusing on only the top seven or eight in the beginning stages.
 Most KPIs require the use of company-wide data simultaneously.

 Some defined KPIs include: